-The LOAD RESPONSE module provides easy-to-use calculations of fatigue loads for IEC 61400-1 ed.
-3 site suitability assessment.
-The module includes generic turbine models, which represent typical turbines on the market, and manufacturers can implement in-house turbine models.
+The LOAD RESPONSE module provides easy-to-use calculations of fatigue loads for IEC 61400-1, ed.
+4 (2019) ed.
+3 (2010) or ed.
+2 (1999) site suitability assessment.
+The module includes generic turbine models representing typical turbines on the market, and manufacturers can easily implement their own in-house turbine models

-LOAD RESPONSE rests on a solid scientific foundation and is developed as part of a research project between Aalborg University and EMD, funded by Innovation Fund Denmark.
+LOAD RESPONSE rests on a solid scientific foundation as part of several research projects between Aalborg University and EMD, funded by Innovation Fund Denmark.

-For many sites one or more of the main IEC checks fail and a site assessment based directly on SITE COMPLIANCE is not conclusive (see figure below).
-LOAD RESPONSE can assess if failed IEC checks in SITE COMPLIANCE lead to exceeded load levels or if they are balanced by buffer in the other IEC checks.
+For many sites one or more of the main IEC checks fail and a site assessment based directly on the SITE COMPLIANCE module is not conclusive (see figure below).
+LOAD RESPONSE can assess if failed IEC checks in SITE COMPLIANCE lead to exceeded load levels on the main components or if they are balanced by buffer in the other IEC checks.

 Generic turbine models